 Xcode > Preferences > Text Editing and check the "Page guide column" option.

 Once enabled, the page guide will be visible in your editor, helping you stay within the desired line length.

 Deciding on a consistent format for your test names is crucial.
 You can choose from lowercase, uppercase, camel-case, or snake-case—whatever works best for your project.
 Personally, I start my test names with the

 It's also helpful to adopt a specific casing pattern for your method names.
 I prefer using lower-camel case, where each word starts with a lowercase letter except for the first word.
 Here's an example to illustrate the point:

 // Doesn't have the defined underscore func testDeselectItemUponSecondTap()

 // Mixed cases func test_deselectItem_uponSecondTap()

-The test name should contain a summary of what is being tested.
-This is the hardest part but imagine that you are writing a commit.
-So, when writing test summaries, try to complete the following sentence:
+A well-crafted test name should provide a concise summary of what is being tested.
+This is the most challenging part, but here's a useful approach to consider.
+Imagine you're writing a commit message, and try to complete the following sentence:

-- "This test ensures that the sut …
+- "This test ensures that the SUT (System Under Test) ...

 ... deselects an item upon a second tap."